corintio/plexflix/README.md

 Remove this override after the plex server is properly configured and claimed, or else the other apps won't be able to communicate with it

+After Plex is up and running, change the Transcoding path to `/transcode`

 ## Transmission + VPN
 See https://github.com/haugene/docker-transmission-openvpn for details on how to configure the VPN access.
 If you are using a custom VPN, copy your VPN Config